 Swallow Robin Hall

 Swallow Robin Hall was built in 1916 under the famous African-American architect Samuel Plato, who has buildings that appear in the National Register of Historic Places.
-Though it has received significant renovations since its opening, Swallow Robin is the oldest remaining hall on campus.
-It is co-ed and houses just 70 students, making it the smallest hall on campus and strengthening its family-feel.
+Though it has received significant renovations since its opening, Swallow Robin is currently the oldest residence hall on campus.
+It is co-ed and houses just 70 students, making it the smallest hall on campus and strengthening its close-knit, family-like feel.

-Residents often hang out in the downstairs lounge, which feels very much like a “family room” away from home.
-Swallow Robin is known for its annual “Swalloween” open house, which draws people from all over campus, and residents also participate in weekly all-hall worship and an annual trip to the zoo.
+Swallow Robin residents often hang out in the downstairs lobby, affectionately called the “Swabby,” which feels very much like a family room in a home away from home.
+Swallow Robin is known for its annual “Swalloween” open house, which draws people from all over campus, and “Copious Cookies,” where they serve thousands of cookies to the Taylor community.
+Residents also participate in weekly all-hall worship nights on Sundays.